djangopbx/djangopbx-applications/README.md

 ```

 ###  Finally enable the updated DjangoPBX application
-You will need to do this a the root user.
+You will need to do this as the root user.
 ```sh
 uwsgi --reload /var/run/uwsgi/app/djangopbx/pid
 ```